J. L. HUDSON,

 —Lycium exsertum.
 (100) LYCI-22.
 Packet: $2.50

 'WOLFBERRY'.
 Profuse small lavender flowers followed by abundant bright red edible berries.
 Spiny shrub to 3 - 6 feet.
 Low deserts, Arizona and México.
 Very drought resistant.
 The berries were eaten in great quantities by the Indians, fresh, cooked, or dried like raisins.
 Good wildlife shrub.
-Germinates in 2 - 6 weeks.
+Germinates in 2 - 6 weeks, light and GA-3 help.